Photon-Data/photon-hdf5/docs/phdata.rst

 .. note::

-    Inclusion of non-photon ids is discouraged for backwards compatibility.
+    Inclusion of non-photon ids is discouraged for <v0.5 compatibility reasons.
-    Please only include if necessary, otherwise filter these events out of the data before saving the photon-HDF5 file.
+    Please include only if necessary, otherwise filter these events out of the data before saving the photon-HDF5 file.

 .. _beam_split_ch: